elricstorm/rails-for-windows/docs/chap01.md

 ### Windows Environments

 Before you jump into this chapter let me start by setting some very simple expectations for you.
 This chapter is meant to help you better understand and familiarize yourself with Windows and some of the basics you'll need to grasp before diving into the other chapters later.
 The main environments we will focus on are Windows 7 and Windows 8.
 We'll also look into the difference between 32-bit and 64-bit OS's and discuss potential impacts on developing and what changes you may need to make.

-The following areas will become a part of the discussion tree:
+#### Setting Expectations

+The topics we will discuss here are:

 * Structuring and Organizing your development areas
-* Working with and setting up Environment Variables
+* Working with and how to set Environment Variables
-* Working with and setting up the PowerShell environment
+* Working with and how to set up the PowerShell environment
-* Handling Proxies
-* Troubleshooting Issues

 The main components we'll be working with in both windows environments will either be GUI related, or involve the use of command prompts (CMD) or PowerShell (PS).